zutherb/Building-a-full-automated-Fast-Data-Platform/slides/part_2.md

 - Highly performant - 50 million messages per machine in a second <!-- .element: class="fragment" -->
 - Simple concurrency via asynchronous processing <!-- .element: class="fragment" -->
 - Elastic, resilient and without single point of failure <!-- .element: class="fragment" -->
-- Used for application that can process or query data <!-- .element: class="fragment" -->
+- Used for applications that can process or query data <!-- .element: class="fragment" -->

 ---